-There's a lot of noise about trucking right now.
+There's a lot of noise about the trucking industry.
 Autonomous trucks.
 EV mandates.
 Driver shortages.
 Regulatory changes.
 Some of it is real, some of it is overhyped, and some of it is being used to sell things.
-Here's what's actually happening — with sources — as of May 2025.
+Here's what's actually happening — with sources.

 Autonomous Trucks: Real Progress, Not Driver Replacement